jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/8-migrate-your-plant-to-the-cloud/esp32-connect-hub.md

     Replace `<hub_name>` with your IoT hub name, replace `<sas_token>` with the SAS token you retrieved for the device earlier in this lesson (something like "SharedAccessSignature sr=...").

     > 💁 This is not best practice.
-Connection strings should never be stored in source code, as this can be checked into source code control and found by anyone.
+SAS token should never be stored in source code, as this can be checked into source code control and found by anyone.
 We are doing this here for the sake of simplicity.

 1. Below this code, add the following to create a device client object that can communicate with IoT Hub, and connect it: